coinbase/build-onchain-apps/template/README.md

-# Build Onchain Apps Toolkit
+# Build Onchain Apps Template

 This project has two main folders: